mergesort/TableFlip/README.md

 ## License

-See the [license](LICENSE) for more information about how you can use Tableau.
+See the [license](LICENSE) for more information about how you can use TableFlip.

 ## P.S.